rhymn/fractalistic/README.md

 ## todo and current problems
-* Thermistor measuring temp gives wrong values - figure out why
+* Thermistor measuring temp gives wrong values - figure out why (Seems this was an int/float thing)
-* "mode" is set wrongly when given dummy names, should only set to "home" and "away"
+* "mode" is set wrongly when given dummy names, should only set to "home" and "away" (Done)
 * Temperature runtime adjustment (Done)
 * Finish and merge "tempClass" branch to master (Done)
 * Refactor arduino c++ code (Done)